modernish/modernish/README.md

 means a leading `0X` or `0x` denotes a hexadecimal number and a leading `0` denotes an octal numnber.

-For portability reasons, modernish `seq` always uses a full stop (.) for the [radix point](https://en.wikipedia.org/wiki/Radix_point), regardless of the system locale.
+For portability reasons, modernish `seq` uses a full stop (`.`) for the [radix point](https://en.wikipedia.org/wiki/Radix_point), regardless of the system locale.
 This applies both to command arguments and to output.
+The `-L` option causes `seq` to use the current locale's radix point character for output only.

 ##### Differences with GNU and BSD `seq` #####
 The `-S`, `-B` and `-b` options are modernish innovations.